grafana/agent/docs/sources/flow/reference/config-blocks/argument.md

-`argument` is an optional configuration block used to specify parameterized input to a [Module][Modules]. `argument` blocks must be given a label which determine the name of the argument.
+`argument` is an optional configuration block used to specify parameterized input to a [Module][Modules]. `argument` blocks must be given a label which determines the name of the argument.

 The `argument` block may not be specified in the main configuration file given to Grafana Agent Flow.